Friday 3 October 2025

 Year 7 - 8 (Dunbar)

-Pupils will be sent an email on Wednesday 1 October which contains a link to an online form to indicate which subject lessons they would like to attend.
+Pupils were sent an email with a link to the form to indicate which subject lessons they would like to attend.
 The form needs to be completed by Monday 6 October at 10:00.
+Subjects will be allocated on a first come, first served basis so please do complete this as soon as possible.

 Please see information shared with students here.